 A security option is the type of security protocol applied to your wireless network.
 The security protocol in force encrypts data transmissions and ensures that only trusted devices receive authorization to connect to your network.
 There are two types of encryption: Wired Equivalent Privacy (WEP) and Wi-Fi Protected Access (WPA).
-WPA has several options including pre-shared key (PSK) encryption and 802.1x encryption for enterprises.
+WPA has several options including pre-shared key (PSK) encryption.

 This section presents an overview of the security options and provides guidance on when to use which option.
-Note that it is also possible to disable wireless security.
-NETGEAR does not recommend this.